witcher077/Analog_clock/README.md

 # Analog_clock
-Analog_clock using html css and java script
+Analog_clock using html css and java script.